26 Great Books on Vietnam

 “It was all absurd, without reason or meaning.
 People who didn’t know each other were going to kill each other over a hill none of them cared about”

 Written by Karl Marlantes, Matterhorn is an epic novel (617 pages) on the Vietnam War.
 It’s a story of a young bookish Marine Lieutenant, Waino Mellas, and the soldiers he commands in Bravo Company.
-He and his men are dropped in the middle of the Vietnamese jungle where they’ve been ordered to take a mountain.
+He and his men are dropped in the middle of the Vietnamese jungle where they’ve been ordered to take a mountain–the Matterhorn.

 I’m not fond of war novels, but this one resonated with me.
-Perhaps because I liked the bookish Waino.
-But also because it’s not just for people who like to read about war and fighting.
-It does a good job of highlighting the pointlessness of the war and how stupid the American military leadership was.
-The thing that stuck with me was how the marines would be ordered to take a mountain.
-After fighting to the death, they’d succeed only to be told to abandon it.
-Huh????
+Perhaps because I liked Waino so much.
+It also does a good job of highlighting the pointlessness of the war and how stupid the American military leadership was.

-4. The Mountains Sing
+5. The Mountains Sing

 By Nguyen Phan Que Mai (2020)

-I’m always on the lookout for books on Vietnam written by Vietnamese.
-The Mountains Sing was originally written in Vietnamese by a famous poet, Nguyen Pan Que Mai and is to be translated into English.
 It’s a sweeping multigenerational story of Tran Dieu Lan and her family’s life from the 1920s to the present.
 Tran’s family was originally from the North.
 During the communist land reforms, her family was forced to migrate to Hanoi.

-5. The Sorrow of War
+6. The Sorrow of War

 Bao Ninh (1987)

-6. The Sympathizer
+7. The Sympathizer

 Viet Thanh Nguyen (2015)